Yorkshire Lawn & Garden Est. East Yorkshire

 A note on Hull

-Hull's gardens split between the inter-war and Victorian terrace streets in the city centre and the proper family gardens out toward Cottingham, Willerby, Anlaby and Kirk Ella.
-If yours is in the HU3 to HU6 belt, the alluvial clay soil is the single biggest factor in how your lawn behaves — it compacts quickly, holds water after rain, and rewards a proper annual maintenance programme over a series of one-off catch-up visits.
+Hull's gardens split between the terrace streets in the central HU postcodes and the proper family gardens out toward Cottingham, Willerby, Anlaby and Kirk Ella.
+The alluvial coastal clay that underlies most of the city is the single biggest factor in how your lawn behaves: it compacts quickly, holds water after rain, and rewards a consistent annual maintenance programme over a series of one-off catch-up visits.
+What your garden needs depends partly on which part of the HU postcode area you are in.

 Our gardeners across HU1–HU9 are independent professionals: public liability insurance, Waste Carrier's Licences, and a track record of turning up when they said they would.
 We match each enquiry to the gardener best placed for the postcode and the kind of work, then they call you direct - usually the same day.